ikostan/ParaBankSeleniumAutomation/README.md

     pip freeze > requirements.txt
 ```

-   If you save this in requirements.txt, then you can:<br/>
+   If you save this in requirements.txt, you can follow this guide: [PyCharm - Manage dependencies using requirements.txt](https://www.jetbrains.com/help/pycharm/managing-dependencies.html), or you can:<br/>

    ```python
     pip install -r requirements.txt